• Skip to primary navigation

 Why Should you Clean Your Stone Surface?

-If dirt etc is trapped under the stone sealer sooner or later it will cause a milky white residue between the top of the stone and the underside of the sealer.
+However, if dirt and the likes are trapped under the stone sealer, sooner or later it will cause a milky white residue between the top of the stone and the underside of the sealer.
 Once the sealer is applied the only way to remove this is to completely remove the stone sealer, clean thoroughly and re apply the sealer.

 Why Should you Seal a Stone Surface and When?

 Pretty much all natural stone products will stain almost immediately after spilling anything on them.
-Sealing these surfaces will in most cases avoid any permanent damage but to be on the safe side, any spillages should cleaned up straight away.
-The method of sealing a surface very much depends on the type of surface you are sealing.
+As with dust and dirt, sealing these surfaces will in most cases avoid any permanent damage as it will prevent any substances from coming into direct contact with the stone itself, but to be on the safe side, any spillages should cleaned up straight away.

 Sealed and polished granite sink worktop area